picamator/transfer-object/README.md

 ];
 ```

-Convert this array into a definition file that can be used to generate your TO:
+Convert this array into a definition file with a simple code snippet:
 ```yml
 Customer:
   firstName: